ship123456/VS-Code-Extension/INSTALLATION_GUIDE.md

 ### Software Requirements

+For extension users:

 - Visual Studio Code 1.80 or later
-- Node.js (recommended)
-- npm (recommended)
-- Internet connection (for Marketplace installation)
+- Internet connection (required only for Marketplace installation)

----
+For extension developers (optional):

+- Node.js
+- npm

 ## Prerequisites

 Before installation, ensure that:

 - Visual Studio Code is installed.
-- A project folder is available.
+- A project folder is available (recommended for generating documentation).
 - The user has permission to install Visual Studio Code extensions.

----

 ## Installation